joejenett/i.webthings/_posts/2021-08-12-welcome-to-the-makeover.md

 categories: i-webthings
 slug: what-have-you
 ---
-(Please pardon our dust - working on it)
+(Please pardon our dust - working on it.
+Still fixing redirects.)

 Notice how fast the page loaded?
 I’ve migrated the hub from Wordpress to Jekyll - static pages with a bit of javascript and no database - it’s a lean machine.